Bill Withers: Legacy

 Withers is known for his "smooth" baritone vocals and "sumptuous" soul arrangements.
 He wrote some of the most covered songs of the 1970s, including "Lean on Me" and "Ain't No Sunshine."
 The former entered the Hot 100 chart through multiple versions, including Club Nouveau's 1987 cover, which made the composition one of nine songs to have led the chart via different acts.
 With "Lovely Day", he set the record for the longest sustained note on an American chart hit, holding a high E for 18 seconds.

 Editors from The Guardian considered that Withers' songs are "some of the most beloved in the American songbook", citing, "'Ain't No Sunshine' is regarded as one of the all-time great breakup tracks, while 'Lean on Me' [is] an ode to the supportive power of friendship ..."
 For the same newspaper, Alex Petridis noticed "[he] laid pain and paranoia under his deceptively gentle songs, and retired early having conquered gospel, funk, blues, disco and more."
 In Rolling Stone, Andy Greene noted that several of his songs "are embedded in the culture and have been covered countless times."

 Writing for The New York Times, Giovanni Russonello considered Withers "[a] soulful singer with a gift for writing understated classics", adding, "the ultimate homespun hitmaker, he had an innate sense of what might make a song memorable, and little interest in excess attitude or accoutrements.
 Ultimately Withers reminded us that it's the everyday that is the most meaningful: work, family, love, loss."
 A Billboard article considered that Withers "stands as one of R&B/soul music's most revered singer-songwriters."
 In the same magazine, writer Gail Mitchell acknowledged "Withers' legacy has flourished in the decades since, thanks to a cross-section of artists who have covered/sampled his songs or cited him as a major influence."

 Musician and music journalist Questlove referred to Withers' post-breakup 1974 album +'Justments as "a diary [...] [it] was a pre-reality-show look at his life.
 Keep in mind this was years before Marvin Gaye did it with Here, My Dear."
 The Beach Boys' Brian Wilson deemed him "a songwriter's songwriter".
 Musicians Sade, D'Angelo, Justin Timberlake, John Legend and Ed Sheeran have credited Withers as a music inspiration.

-Withers has been widely sampled by hip hop and pop music artists, including Basehead, Blackstreet, Kendrick Lamar, DMX, Tupac Shakur, Jennifer Lopez and Aaliyah.
+Withers has been widely sampled by hip-hop and pop music artists, including Basehead, Blackstreet, Kendrick Lamar, DMX, Tupac Shakur, Jennifer Lopez and Aaliyah.

 In 2023, Rolling Stone ranked Withers at number 106 on its list of the 200 Greatest Singers of All Time.
 The Library of Congress' National Recording Registry inducted "Ain't No Sunshine" in the 2024 list of 25 sound recordings.
+In September 2025, he was selected for induction into the National Rhythm and Blues Hall of Fame, and was inducted in October.

-In September 2025, Withers was selected for induction into the National Rhythm and Blues Hall of Fame, and was inducted in October.
+A 7 foot bronze statue of Withers was unveiled March 28, 2025, in his hometown of Beckley, West Virginia.
+It is located in Bill Withers Plaza.